-If you are wanting to build great looking double chair bench with table for your patio you've come to the right place.
+If you are wanting to build a great looking double chair bench with a table for your patio you've come to the right place.
 I bought a home late last year and didn't have any patio furniture whatsoever.
 My dad had built a beautiful double chair bench with table for their home and so I credit him with design help and the inspiration to build my own.
 This setup is perfect for enjoying a relaxing evening out on the deck with friends or family.
 I built my chairs out of cedar because cedar does not rot and stands up against the outdoor elements quite well.
 You can use pine as long as it is painted or coated with a thick finish of poly.
+You can download the plans for this project by clicking here ( DIY Double Chair Plans Version 1 -).
+I also have an updated Double chair version 2 with plans and a video if you want to check that out.

 Please note that many of the links in this post are affiliate links which means I’ll get a small commission if you purchase any of the tools using them.
-This is what helps support the website so I can continue making free plans for you.
-Anything purchased on Amazon using the following link:http://www.DIYPETE.com/AMAZON will help support the site.
+This is what helps support the website so I can continue making more plans for you.
+Anything purchased on Amazon using the following link: http://www.DIYPETE.com/AMAZON will help support the site.
 So thank you for your support!

 Approximate Cost of Lumber – $125

 Step 1 – Gather Your Materials

-The shopping list is provided in the FREE plans.
+The shopping list is provided in the plans.
 The project is made out of 2×6, 1×6, 2×4, and 1×4 boards.
 All of the supplies can be found at your local Home Depot building supply store.

 Step 3 – Cut the Notch and Rounded Corners